Legal and Regulatory Information

-“All virtual meetings of creditors and other types of virtual and online meetings will be recorded (video and/or audio) in order to establish and maintain records of the existence of relevant facts, or decisions that are taken at such meeting.
-By attending a meeting you consent to being recorded, including possible recordings of your facial image.
-Where any recording of a meeting also entails the processing of personal data, such personal data shall be treated in accordance with the relevant data protection legislation in force at the time of recording.”
+“All virtual meetings of creditors and other types of virtual and online meetings will be recorded (video and/or audio) in order to establish and maintain records of the existence of relevant facts, or decisions that are taken at such a meeting.
+By attending a virtual meeting you consent to being recorded, including possible recordings of your facial image.
+Where any recording of a virtual meeting also entails the processing of personal data, such personal data shall be treated in accordance with the relevant data protection legislation in force at the time of recording.”

 At ipd we always strive to provide a professional and efficient service, however we recognise that it is in the nature of insolvency proceedings for disputes to arise from time to time.
 If you should have cause to complain about the way that we are acting, you should in the first instance call us.
 We will discuss your complaint openly and honestly to try and reach a solution.
 If we can’t agree a solution and you wish to take matters further you should then put the details of your complaint to us in writing, addressed to the Office Holder or Engagement Director.
 This will invoke our formal complaints procedure.
 At any point, if we agree between us that we have given you a less than satisfactory service, we will take reasonable steps to put it right.